Enstone Airfield

 Enstone Aerodrome is a small unlicensed civilian airfield in England close to Enstone in Oxfordshire, which is currently used for microlights, light aircraft and motor gliders.
 The International Civil Aviation Organization (ICAO) designator is EGTN, and its contact radio frequency is 129.880.
 The Aerodrome Operators are Oxfordshire Sport Flying located close to the Runway 26 Threshold.

 The aerodrome, 4.5 nautical miles east of Chipping Norton, has an asphalt paved main runway: 08/26, which is 1100 metres long, consisting of a tarmac surface over concrete base.
 There is also a parallel grass strip "south side grass" of 800 metres which can be made available to some aircraft.

 History

 The aerodrome was built during the Second World War as a then typical triangular three-runway Royal Air Force Bomber Command airfield.

 The aerodrome opened 15 September 1942 as RAF Enstone.
 It started life as a satellite airfield for RAF Moreton-in-Marsh, and was used by Vickers Wellingtons of No. 21 Operational Training Unit RAF until April 1944.
 A detachment of North American Harvards and Airspeed Oxfords of No. 17 Flying Training School RAF subsequently arrived at Enstone; these departed during December 1946, and RAF Enstone eventually closed in 1947.

+The site was also used by: